klepas/bruins-site/about.md

 A crucial part of my work is the building of interdisciplinary links to other areas of inquiry relevant to sustainability.
 I see these as enabling a new kind of engagement for philosophers, beyond the usual round of conferencing, paper-giving, publishing and intra-disciplinary teaching.
 I am actively engaged in local politics, specifically, on issues of urban consolidation, gentrification and public transport.

+I will soon be getting a new institutional email address at the University of New South Wales.
+In the meantime, you may contact me under this [email address](mailto:carleton.christensen@gmail.com).

 ## Publications

 ### 2015